lukasz-glib/give_in_good_hand/README.md

 **Gmail SMTP Properties**
 We can send an email via Gmail SMTP server.
-We have to specify the mail server properties in the application.properties file using the spring.mail.* namespace - like on below picture:
+We have to specify the mail server properties in the application.properties file using the spring.mail.* namespace - like on the picture below:

 ![Screenshot](readme-img/Gmail_SMTP_properties.png)